Interstellar-Relay-Community/aode-relay/README.md

 A Telegram Bot Token for running the relay administration bot.
 There is no default.
 ##### `TELEGRAM_ADMIN_HANDLE`
 The handle of the telegram user allowed to administer the relay.
 There is no default.
+##### `TLS_KEY`
+Optional - This is specified if you are running the relay directly on the internet and have a TLS key to provide HTTPS for your relay
+##### `TLS_CERT`
+Optional - This is specified if you are running the relay directly on the internet and have a TLS certificate chain to provide HTTPS for your relay

 ### Subscribing
 Mastodon admins can subscribe to this relay by adding the `/inbox` route to their relay settings.